-State(s): The Tribes MOU with the AZ DES Child Care Administration, Child Care Standards, will be used by the Lead Agency's Tribally operated center.
-Other non-tribally operated centers require State Licensing standards.
+State(s): The Tribes MOU with the AZ DES Child Care Administration Child Care Standards will be used by the Lead Agency's Tribally own and operated center, and are used by tribally regulated (or licensed) center-based providers (not operated by the Tribal Lead Agency).

-- [] Head Start/Early Head Start Standards - [x] Other Standards or Combination of Standards (e.g., describe how more than one set of standards selected above are combined)
+- [ ] Head Start/Early Head Start Standards - [x] Other Standards or Combination of Standards (e.g., describe how more than one set of standards selected above are combined)

 Describe: A combination of Tribal, AZ DES Child Care Administration, and First Thing First Child Care Standards will be used by the TLA's own and operated childcare center.

-Family Child (Care
+A combination of Tribal and AZ DES Child Care Administration are used for our Tribally regulated (or licensed) family childcare providers.

 [x] Tribal Standards

-[] State S Standards
+[] State Standards

 State(s):

-[] Head S Start/Early Head Start Standards
+[] Head Start/Early Head Start Standards

-[] Other Standards or Combination of Standards (e.g., describe how more than one set of

-standard. s selected above are combined)
+[x] Other Standards or Combination of Standards (e.g., describe how more than one set of standards selected above are combined)

-Descri be: